 To receive your testamur on the graduation date, you must follow the steps on this page.

-You must deposit two digital copies of the final and examined version of your PhD or Masters by Research thesis - a master copy and a public version in PDF format.
+You must deposit two digital copies in PDF format of the final and examined version of your PhD or Masters by Research thesis - a master copy and a public version.

 The 'master copy' is the full complete final examined version of your thesis.
 This copy will be archived and will not be publicly accessible.